Why Does My Family See Me As A Child? I’m Fed Up With Infantilization!

 It was nice to read something that showed a bit more understanding toward the nuances of family relationships!
 Everything else I had read seemed far too ready to paint my Mum as a narcissistic monster, which I know is absolutely not the case.
 Like you say, a lot of the solutions offered out there can seem far too brutal for what really could just be a case of having an honest but empathetic conversation where you set your boundaries.
 Really I knew this already, but at nearly 30 it still seems too overwhelming to have this conversation, so thank you for putting this out there and helping me to make sense of my own feelings!

-Jack a year ago
+Jack 2 years ago

 Our most popular 'parent' articles: